-27 Republican Lawmakers Request Special Counsel to Investigate Election Irregularities
+27 GOP Lawmakers Request Special Counsel to Investigate Election Irregularities

 The Trump campaign has vowed to continue to fight for election integrity, alleging instances of widespread fraud, error, and irregularities.

 The Supreme Court on Tuesday rejected an election integrity challenge lodged by Rep. Mike Kelly (R-PA).
-However, earlier this week, Texas sued Georiga, Michigan, Wisconsin, and Pennsylvania at the Supreme Court over their election procedures.
+However, earlier this week, Texas sued Georgia, Michigan, Wisconsin, and Pennsylvania at the Supreme Court over their election procedures.

 President Trump identified the case as “the big one.”